itsemadbattal/e-shopping/README.md

    1. this folder has an index file which houses all the logic related to routes and their components.

-1. Route Not Found Situation:
+1. Route Not Found Case:
    1. For this scenario, NotFound file can be found in pages folder in components.
 This component will be rendere in case a user visited a url that is not registerd.